 There was a time when the internet was just a wee little one when it was important to have a web domain that people could remember.
-Seems like so long ago!
+It seems like so long ago!
 People were writing URLs down in notebooks, people were buying up easy to remember domains and selling them for a profit, Myspace was still cool… different times.

 Now, the most important thing for your business and your brand is search equity.
 How easily can someone find you on the web?
-You want to be top of the list, first result, in any search query, and here is a quick tip on how to regain that search equity.
+You want to be top of the list, the first result, in any search query, and here is a quick tip on how to regain that search equity.

 The tools that you will need:

 - Google Search Console